Anyvoc — FAQ

 Where is my vocabulary stored?

-Locally on your device, in a SQLite database.
+Locally on your device.
 There is no cloud sync.
-When you switch to a new device you lose your vocabulary collection — export a backup first (Settings → Create / Restore Backup, Pro feature).
+When you switch to a new device you lose your vocabulary collection — export a backup first (Settings → Create / Restore Backup).

 How do I export my vocabulary?

 Settings → Data Handling → Create / Restore Backup → Create backup.
-You receive a JSON file with all vocabulary, content cards, per-row language attribution, and review streak.
+You receive a portable file with all vocabulary, content cards, per-row language attribution, and review streak.
 On another device, restore it via Restore backup on the same screen.
-Backup is a Pro feature.
+Available to every tier; on Basic, restoring a backup that covers more than one language asks you to pick a single language to keep, in line with the one-language-at-a-time invariant.

 How do I import a list of words from a CSV or spreadsheet file?